ChinweIjy1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Shell Permissions
 0-Add a script that switches the current user to the user betty 1-Add Correct script that gets user id
+2-Add a script that prints all the groups the current user is part of